arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/Graph/Edges.md

 ArangoEdgeCollection.getEdge(String key, Class<T> type, DocumentReadOptions options) : T
 ```

-Retrieves the edge document with the given <code>key</code> from the collection.
+Retrieves the edge document with the given `key` from the collection.

 **Arguments**